-A Data Wallpaper for STORY
+Collaborative Data Wallpaper for STORY

 Soft and small data to capture people's vision for the future of work

-I have used data as a lens to discover and communicate people’s ideas and personality, where people can see and find themselves; and possibly can be triggered to think and reflect more on the specific community they build more than through a straightforward data visualization on the topic.
+I used data as a lens to discover and communicate people’s ideas and personality, where people can see and find themselves; and possibly can be triggered to think and reflect more on the specific community they build more easily than through a straightforward data visualization on the topic.